nijammo/ayypex/README.md

 * The game crashes when leaving a match.
 (Probably due to aimassist?
 It started doing that after I re-enabled it...)
 * There is a small chance you will crash when entering a match.
 (I have no idea why)
+* Settings reload function called twice when a change is detected

 ## Detection status